matchaxmoxie/matchaxmoxie/README.md

 **Jade L. Zhao 赵**

-I'm pursuing a B.S. in Informatics with a concentration in Business and Society at Indiana University's Luddy School, where I was admitted as a Hudson and Holland Scholar.
-I'll graduate in 2027.
+Junior at Indiana University.
+Informatics major (Business and Society concentration).
+Hudson and Holland Scholar.
+Graduating 2027.

-What draws me to this field right now is the shift toward agentic AI, systems that don't just respond but plan, decide, and act.
-I'm particularly interested in how these technologies are showing up in healthcare (think real-time risk monitoring through EHRs and wearables) and education (adaptive tutoring that actually meets students where they are).
+I'm interested in agentic AI: systems that plan, decide, and act on their own within limits you set.
+Not chatbots.
+Agents.
+The kind showing up in healthcare (EHRs flagging risks before doctors see them) and education (tutoring that adapts to how you're actually learning, not just what lesson comes next).

-My focus is on building AI that works for people: human-centered, scalable, grounded in solid data practices.
-I've developed skills in analytical problem-solving, LLM operations, and AI engineering.
+I build AI that keeps humans in control.
+Clear boundaries, transparent decisions, override buttons that work.
+Skills: Python, SQL, LangChain, prompt engineering, figuring out why the model did what it did.

-I'm looking for internships, full-time opportunities, or collaborations in AI development, data engineering, or tech consulting for 2026.
+Looking for internships or full-time roles in AI development, data engineering, or tech consulting for 2026.

 ---